St Mary's Church, Mirfield: Construction and consecration

 Construction began on a site slightly to the north-west of the 1826 church and progressed rapidly.
 Funds were provided for the construction both by public subscription and private donation; the family of Joseph Lee gave £3,000 for construction of the tower and the family of Joshua Ingram gave £5,500 for its completion.
 The total cost of the new building, including furnishings, exceeded £30,000 (equivalent to £3.6 million in 2020).
 During construction, the preserved pillar in the vicarage garden was included within the choir vestry of the new church by Scott.
 An inscription on the pillar makes reference to this.

 The new church, constructed on a far larger scale than either of the previous two churches, was consecrated on 12 October 1871, by Robert Bickersteth, Bishop of Ripon.
 It had originally been proposed to demolish the entirety of the old church but Scott suggested retaining the medieval tower due to its age, and this proposal was accepted.
 The old church was demolished, save for the tower, in 1873.
 Scott made a minor alteration to the old tower, replacing the late Georgian battlements and pinnacles installed in 1826 with a slate-covered pyramidal roof.
 Stone from the old church was used for construction of Eastthorpe School.

 Modern restoration

 In 2012, a major restoration project was launched to restore the tower and church which were in great need of repair.
 The first phase of repairs, undertaken between 2013 and 2016, included shrouding the tower in scaffolding, and using this to conduct extensive masonry repair, refurbishment of the clock faces, recasting and retuning of the bells, roof replacement, new oak louvres and repairs to the pinnacles.
 The cost of phase one was £253,000, funded by a £181,000 grant from the Heritage Lottery Fund, £10,000 from the National Churches Trust and the rest raised by the local congregation and volunteers.
-Further repairs are needed in phase two to repair weather damage and weatherproof the rest of the building before the it can be removed from the Heritage at Risk Register.
+Further repairs are needed in phase two to repair weather damage and weatherproof the rest of the building before it can be removed from the Heritage at Risk Register.